iamciera/openNotebook/Montium/Using_liftOver_to_retrieve sequences.md

     22015_130691_13.243315  23991   24613   VT0016  1

 Question: Where in the hell did that first column id come from?
 Maybe the chain????
 Answer: yes.

+Got stuck and asked Mike.
+Turns out this wouldn't have worked because the names don't match and these assemblies contain such small scaffolds.
+Mike gave me other assemblies that have to be at least 99 bp.
+They are place in `montium_data_ciera_new_assemblies`.